nolanlem/cmc-rpi-workshop/README.md

 # terminal commands we will use <br>
 Computer has directory structure, which are just folders in folders etc. <br>
- where are you  currently in the file directory (’pwd’)?<br>
+*where are you  currently in the file directory
-'pwd' = print working directory
+*'pwd' = print working directory
-‘ls’ = list files
+*‘ls’ = list files
 'ls *.wav' = list all .wav files
 'ls *.pdf' = list all pdf files in
 ‘man ls’ = open manual for 'ls' command